 Ceilings are often overlooked when we look at the interior design of a space.
 However, ceilings determine how wide and airy or how cramped and small a space can look and feel.
-Ceilings come in all designs, heights, and shapes but the right choice of a ceiling can help homeowners create the ideal look that they want for their homes.
-Read on for a quick introduction to the different types of ceilings that may be ideal for your home.
-They play a key role in the insulation of your home, but that doesn’t mean they can’t look beautiful, too!
+Ceilings come in all designs, heights, and shapes but the right choice of a ceiling can help you create the ideal look for your dream home.

 Standard Flat Ceiling

-The conventional flat ceiling is the most common type you see in many homes.
-This type of ceiling is often just a flat panel that is covered with plaster or drywall, similar to how any wall in the house is constructed.
 Standard ceilings are often eight feet high but they could be higher for those who are going for airy, brighter spaces.
-Standard flat ceilings are easy to install and cost-effective because they don’t have the flourishes that make them an interesting focal point.
-This type of ceiling can be decorated by using crown molding along the edges.
+These typical flat ceilings are easy to install and cost-effective because they don’t have the flourishes that make them an interesting focal point.

 Vaulted Ceiling